 HR Software

-Employment Rights Bill UK: Key Changes Every SME Should Know
+Employment Rights Act UK: Key Changes Every SME Should Know

-The Employment Rights Bill 2025 marks one of the most significant updates to UK employment law in recent years.
-For SMEs, these changes are not just legal formalities, they carry real implications for compliance, employee experience, and operational costs.
+The Employment Rights Act 2025 (formerly known as the Employment Rights Bill 2025) marks one of the most significant updates to UK employment law in recent years.
+Changes are actively rolling out, with the most significant reforms phased across 2026 and 2027.
+For SMEs, the implications are real and immediate – covering everything from day-to-day HR processes to the financial risk of dismissals and the cost of non-compliance.
 Failure to comply could lead to financial penalties and reputational damage.

 HR software can play a crucial role in navigating these changes.
 From automating compliance checks to streamlining record-keeping and policy updates, the right tools can help businesses stay aligned with new requirements while improving efficiency and reducing risk.

-In this blog, we’ll break down what the bill means, the key changes you need to know, and practical steps to prepare.
+In this blog, we’ll break down what the act means, the key changes you need to know, and practical steps to prepare.

 HR Software